-California Democrats ponder reordered field in 2020 contest
+California Democrats ponder reordered field in 2020 primary

 “We’ve put together a multiracial, diverse coalition that is putting Bernie in a strong position” to win California and a trove of delegates, Tulchin said.

 California delegates are partly divvied up in what amounts to 53 separate elections in congressional districts.
-A candidate must win 15 percent of the vote in a district to qualify for at least one delegate.
+A candidate must win 15% of the vote in a district to qualify for at least one delegate.

 Sanders has pushed back against suggestions that his agenda is pulling the party too far from the center.